Database per Service: Data Isolation and Ownership in Microservices

 A more modern approach uses event streaming.
 Each service publishes events to a shared Apache Kafka cluster.
 Downstream consumers transform and load the events into analytical stores.

-This gives you near-real-time data in your analytical systems and provides an excellent audit log of everything that happened.
+With streaming ETL you get near-real-time data in your analytical systems and an audit log of everything that happened.
 The operational complexity is higher, but the fresher data and better decoupling are often worth it for organizations with the engineering capacity to manage it.

 Mirror Databases for Simple Cases